-Please reference West Virginia Office of Technology CIO Policy # CTO-19-001 for guidance, which can be found at https://technology.wv.gov/security/Pages/policies-issued-by-the-cto.aspx.
+Please reference West Virginia Office of Technology CIO Policy # CIO-19-001 for guidance, which can be found at https://technology.wv.gov/nonav/policies/cio-19-001.

 7.4 Design Services or Consultant: Any individual, corporation or firm (except as provided by a statewide contract) paid to custom design or write specifications shall not be permitted to competitively bid to provide the product or service that was designed.
 This removes the possibility of the designer developing specifications that only the designer can meet or restrict another vendor from meeting.
 This also prevents the appearance of any impropriety, thereby protecting the integrity of the competitive bid process.